Towards the Kohayakawa--Kreuter conjecture on asymmetric Ramsey properties: Proof overview

 In order to dispose of the balancedness assumption, we shall restrict our attention only to a subcollection of all copies of $F_1$ in $K_n$.
 More precisely, we will require $c^{-1}(1)$ to avoid only a certain family $\cF$ of copies of $F_1$, which we term \emph{typed} copies of $F_1$.
-Moreover, we will replace $G(n,p)$ with a sparser random subgraph of it.
+Roughly speaking, every edge of~$K_n$ will be (randomly) mapped to an edge of $F_1$, which we call a type, and a copy $\varphi(F_1)$ of $F_1$ in $K_n$ will belong to $\cF$ if and only if, for each $e \in E(F_1)$, the type of $\varphi(e)$ is $e$.
+Moreover, we will replace $G(n,p)$ with a sparser random subgraph of it, whose edge probabilities depend on the types.
 (We will define both these notions formally in Section~\ref{sec:typed-graphs}.)
-We are going to do both of these things in such a way that: (i)~the left-hand side of~\eqref{eq:Janson-proof-overview} can be still bounded from above by $\exp\left(-\omega\big(n^{2-1/m_2(F_2)}\big)\right)$ and (ii)~a version of~\eqref{eq:ex-signatures-overview} holds true.
+We are going to do both of these things in such a way that the typed copies of $F_1$ in this sparser random graph `behave' like (untyped) copies of a graph that is balanced w.r.t.\ $m_2(\cdot, F_2)$.
+In particular: (i)~the left-hand side of~\eqref{eq:Janson-proof-overview} can be still bounded from above by $\exp\left(-\omega\big(n^{2-1/m_2(F_2)}\big)\right)$ and (ii)~a version of~\eqref{eq:ex-signatures-overview} holds true.
 Since the left-hand side of~\eqref{eq:Janson-proof-overview} is decreasing in both $G(n,p)$ and the family $\cF$, whereas each term in the left-hand side of~\eqref{eq:ex-signatures-overview} is increasing in both $G(n,p)$ and $\cF$, we will have to strike a delicate balance in order to achieve (i) and (ii) simultaneously.